2025 São Paulo Grand Prix: Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds designated hard, medium, and soft, respectively, for teams to use at the event, a step harder than the previous year.

 Practice

 The sole free practice session was held on 7 November 2025, and was scheduled to start at 11:30 local time (UTC−3) before being delayed to 11:35.
-The session was topped by Lando Norris (McLaren) followed by his teammate Oscar Piastri and Nico Hülkenberg (Sauber).
+The session was topped by Lando Norris followed by his teammate Oscar Piastri and Nico Hülkenberg.

 Sprint qualifying

 Sprint qualifying was held on 7 November 2025, at 15:30 local time (UTC−3), and determined the starting grid order for the sprint.

 Sprint qualifying report

-As with regular qualifying, the sprint qualifying consisted of three sessions, with the five drivers with the worst lap times being eliminated following each of the first two sessions.
+Sprint qualifying consisted of three sessions, with the five drivers with the worst lap times being eliminated following each of the first two sessions.
 For the first two sessions, new medium tyres were mandated, while the third and final session allowed teams to use any set of soft tyres.

-In the twelve-minute long first session (SQ1), Franco Colapinto (Alpine), Liam Lawson (Racing Bulls), Yuki Tsunoda (Red Bull), Esteban Ocon (Haas), and Carlos Sainz Jr. (Williams) were eliminated.
-During the second session (SQ2), which lasted for ten minutes, Lewis Hamilton (Ferrari), Alexander Albon (Williams), Pierre Gasly (Alpine), Gabriel Bortoleto (Sauber) and Oliver Bearman (Haas) were eliminated.
+In the twelve-minute long first session (SQ1), Franco Colapinto, Liam Lawson, Yuki Tsunoda, Esteban Ocon, and Carlos Sainz Jr. were eliminated.
+During the second session (SQ2), which lasted for ten minutes, Lewis Hamilton, Alexander Albon, Pierre Gasly, Gabriel Bortoleto and Oliver Bearman were eliminated.

 The third session (SQ3) lasted for eight minutes, and determined the final order of the remaining ten drivers.
-Lando Norris (McLaren) took pole position; Kimi Antonelli (Mercedes) finished in second, with Norris's teammate Oscar Piastri (McLaren) finishing in third.
-George Russell (Mercedes) and Fernando Alonso (Aston Martin) finished in fourth and fifth, respectively, and Max Verstappen (Red Bull), Lance Stroll (Aston Martin), Charles Leclerc (Ferrari), Isack Hadjar (Racing Bulls), and Nico Hülkenberg (Sauber) completed the rest of the top ten.
+Lando Norris took pole position; Kimi Antonelli finished in second, with championship contender Oscar Piastri finishing in third.
+George Russell and Fernando Alonso finished in fourth and fifth, respectively, and Max Verstappen, Lance Stroll, Charles Leclerc, Isack Hadjar, and Nico Hülkenberg completed the rest of the top ten.